-Again, a set of corollaries is to be noted.
 For, in the first place, it is now possible to explain why practical reflection lacks an internal term.
-If it were concerned simply with knowing what the proposed course of action is and what are the motives in its favor, it would be en activity of rational consciousness and would possess an internal term in certain judgments upon the object end the motives of the proposed action.
+If it were concerned simply with knowing what the proposed course of action is and what are the motives in its favor, it would be an activity of rational consciousness and would possess an internal term in certain judgments upon the object and the motives of the proposed action.
 But practical reflection is concerned with knowing only in order to guide doing.

 It is an activity that involves an enlarging transformation of consciousness.
 In that enlarged consciousness the term is not judgment but decision.
-Consequently, practical reflection does not come to an end once the object and motives of a proposed action ere known: it comes to an and when one decides either in favor of the proposal or spainst it.
+Consequently, practical reflection does not come to an end once the object and motives of a proposed action are known; it comes to an end when one decides either in favor of the active proposal or against it.

-Secondly, the same onlarging transformation of connectonances illuminates both the meaning and the frequent inefficacy of obligation.
-It is possible for practical reflection to reach with cortitude the conclusion that a proposed course of action is obligatory, that either I decide in favor of the proposal or class I surrender consistency between my knowing and my doing.
-Now in such instances it is experient that the emergence of an obligation is the emergence of a rational necessity in retional consultaness.
-I cannot prevent questions for reflection from arising; once they arise.
-I cannot set aside the demand of my rationality that I assent if and only if I grasp the virtually unconditioned; and once I judge that I cught to act in a determinate manner, that I cannot both be reasonable and act otherwise, then my ressonableness is bound to the act by a link of necessity.
+Secondly, the same enlarging transformation of consciousness illuminates both the meaning and the frequent inefficacy of obligation.
+It is possible for x practical reflection to reach with certitude the conclusion that a proposed course of action is obligatory, that either I decide in favor WMe of the proposal or else I saf surrender consistency between my knowing and my doing.
+Now in such instances it is apparent that the emergence of an obligation is the emergence of a rational necessity in rational consciousness.
+I cannot prevent questions for reflection from arising; once they arise, I cannot set aside the demand of my rationality that I assent if and only if I grasp the virtually unconditioned; and once I judge that I ought to act in a determinate manner, that I cannot both be reasonable and act otherwise, then my reasonableness is bound to the act by a link of necessity.
 Such is the meaning of obligation.
+Yet the fact remains that I can fail to fulfil my known odde obligations, that the iron link of necessity can prove to be a wisp of straw.
+How can this be?
+How can necessity turn out to be contingence?
+The answer lies in the enlarging transformation of consciousness.
+The rationality that imposes an obligation is not conditioned internally by an act of will.
+The rationality that carries out an obligation is conditioned inwerth internally by the occurrence of a reasonable act of will.
+To repeat the point in other words, the rational subject as imposing an obligation upon himself is just a knower, and his rationality consists radically in not allowing other desire to interfere with the unfolding of the detached and disinterested desire to know.
+But the rational subject as carrying out an obligation is not just a knower but also a doer, and his rationality consists not merely in excluding interference with cognitional process but also in extending the rationality of his knowing into the field of doing.
+But that extension occurs through by knowing one's obligations.
+It occurs just inasmuch as one wills to meet one's obligations.